CRESNET

 Canadian HERS Rating

-The Home Energy Rating System (HERS), supported by REM/Rate energy modeling software, provides builders/homeowners with a performance based pathway to meet energy efficiency requirements, offering an alternative to the perscriptive requirements of local building codes.
+The Home Energy Rating System (HERS), which is part of the energy efficiency certification process, utilizes REM/Rate energy modeling software to provide builders and homeowners with a performance-based pathway to meet energy efficiency requirements.
+This system offers an alternative to the prescriptive requirements of local building codes, allowing them to achieve a favorable HERS Index.

 Canadian Home Energy Rating System (HERS)